SujalAVMP/Alpha-Coders/README.md

 # Alpha Coders

 A modern platform for creating, managing, and taking coding assessments.
 This application allows assessors to create coding tests and assessments, and assessees to take these assessments and submit their solutions.
+The platform supports real-time code execution in Docker containers for Python and C++.

 ## Features